Are Fibroids Hereditary?

 However, just because your mom or your sister had fibroids doesn’t necessarily mean you will too.
 Just as relevant to fibroid development are hormone levels.
 Both estrogen and progesterone levels directly affect fibroid development, which is why pregnant women often experience sudden fibroid growth.1

-If fibroids run in your family and you have concerns that you may be developing fibroid symptoms – such as heavy periods, stomach and pelvic pain, fatigue, or constipation,8 make an appointment with your gynecologist to discuss whether you may be at risk.
-Early diagnosis may allow for less invasive treatment options so make sure to speak to your doctor soon if you are concerned.
-To learn more about fibroids and their associated symptoms, take our symptom quiz today.
+If fibroids run in your family and you have concerns that you may be developing some of your own, make an appointment with your gynecologist to discuss whether you may be at risk.
+To learn more about fibroids and the impact they could be having on your life, visit our blog.

 - “Uterine fibroids Fact Sheet.”
 Office on Women’s Health, U.S. Department of Health and Human Services.
 Accessed July 31, 2018. https://www.womenshealth.gov/a-z-topics/uterine-fibroids